gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - `WriteProperties.getProperties()` returns an immutable collection
 - `WriteProperties.setProperties()` generics have been added.

-### New NO-SOURCE skip message when observing task execution via Tooling API
+### Skipping tasks with no source

-Please see <a href="#improved-feedback-when-skipping-tasks-with-no-source-input">Improved feedback when skipping tasks with no source input</a>.
+- New `NO-SOURCE` skip message when observing task execution via Tooling API

-### New NO_SOURCE task outcome when testing with GradleRunner
+- New `NO_SOURCE` task outcome when testing with GradleRunner

 Please see <a href="#improved-feedback-when-skipping-tasks-with-no-source-input">Improved feedback when skipping tasks with no source input</a>.